Red: In sports

 The first known team sport to feature red uniforms was chariot racing during the late Roman Empire.
 The earliest races were between two chariots, one driver wearing red, the other white.
 Later, the number of teams was increased to four, including drivers in light green and sky blue.
 Twenty-five races were run in a day, with a total of one hundred chariots participating.

 Today many sports teams throughout the world feature red on their uniforms.
 Along with blue, red is the most commonly used non-white color in sports.
 Numerous national sports teams wear red, often through association with their national flags.
 A few of these teams feature the color as part of their nickname such as Spain (with their association football (soccer) national team nicknamed La Furia Roja or "The Red Fury") and Belgium (whose football team bears the nickname Rode Duivels or "Red Devils").

 In club association football (soccer), red is a commonly used color throughout the world.
+Among European notable club teams most often playing at home in red shirts include Bayern Munich, Benfica, Liverpool, Manchester United and Roma.
+Furthermore, many prominent teams play in partially red color schemes, involving different-colored sleeves or stripes.
 A number of teams' nicknames feature the color.
 A red penalty card is issued to a player who commits a serious infraction: the player is immediately disqualified from further play and his team must continue with one fewer player for the game's duration.